 Once you’ve got a few minions sticking onto the board, it’s time to make them big and strong.
 Storm's Wrath can be played even before you’re planning on attacking, since the +1/+1 buff sticks around, but if you have a few minions ready to attack, Vessina and Bloodlust can be the finishing blows you need.

 Late Game: Ideally, you’ve sealed the win early on.
 You have some big plays if you desperately need that one last push though.
-Galakrond, the Tempest can beef your board up, especially if you've fully Invoked him, and Shudderwock gives you yet another scary board for your opponent to deal with.
-Find that extra bit of damage with Storm's Wrath, Bloodlust or Vessina and you should be able to close out the game.
+Cumulo-Maximus and Vessina can help you find that final push of damage though, and Vashj Prime will draw out a few spells and discount them - sometimes that's all you need to finish the game.

 Overload Shaman tips, combos and synergies